 Organization leaders should keep original receipts and maintain balanced accounts.
-Make sure to maintain a record of all income and expenses and supporting documentation.
+Make sure to maintain a record of all income, expenses, and supporting documentation.
 The University may audit records at any time.
 If your organization operates within a residential college, make sure to consult with the Heads of College to determine what additional reporting they may require.
 Incorporated student organizations are advised to consult with the Internal Revenue Service for specific information regarding tax obligations and responsibilities.

 If an organization does open or possess a bank account, that organization’s leadership is required to notify the Yale College Dean’s Office and provide it with all requested information.